ibm-cloud-docs/watson-assistant/backup-data.md

 #### Procedure
 {: #set-up-auto-retrain-procedure}

-To retrain your data by using the auto-retrain-all job, you do the following steps:
+To retrain your backend model by using the auto-retrain-all job, you do the following steps:

 - [Set up the environment variables for the auto-retrain-all job](#set-up-auto-retrain-env-variables)
 - [Run the auto-retrain-all job](#set-up-auto-retrain-run)